iksnae/actual-intelligence/book/en/chapter-02/03-intermediate-prompting-strategies.md

 **Example**:

+*Precise request*:
-*Precise request*: "Provide a concise, fact-based explanation of how vaccines work in the human body, focusing on the role of antibodies and immune response."
+`Provide a concise, fact-based explanation of how vaccines work in the human body, focusing on the role of antibodies and immune response.`

+*Creative request*:
-*Creative request*: "Think creatively about different ways to explain how vaccines work to a curious 8-year-old.
-Use imaginative analogies and engaging scenarios that would capture a child's attention."
+`Think creatively about different ways to explain how vaccines work to a curious 8-year-old.
+Use imaginative analogies and engaging scenarios that would capture a child's attention.`

 ### Chain of Thought: Breaking Down Complex Problems